Family (British band): Reunion performances (2013–2016)

 In September 2012 the band announced a one-off reunion gig on 2 February 2013 at the O2 Shepherds Bush Empire, London featuring Roger Chapman, Poli Palmer, Rob Townsend and Jim Cregan Demand for tickets was so great that an extra show was scheduled for the previous night as well and an expanded line-up of the band (also featuring Chapman's regular back-up musicians Paul Hirsh, John Lingwood, Nick Payn, Gary Twigg and Geoff Whitehorn, billed as "The In Laws") played to sell-out audiences.
 The setlist on both nights included: Top of the Hill, Drowned in Wine, Holding the Compass, Part of the Load, Ready to Go, Crinkly Grin, Burning Bridges, No Mule's Fool, Sat'dy Barfly, Between Blue and Me, Hung Up Down, Burlesque, In My Own Time.
 Encore 1: Weaver's Answer; Encore 2: My Friend the Sun, Sweet Desiree.
-During these performances Chapman paid warm tributes to absent band members Rick Grech, Tony Ashton, Jim King, John Weider, John Wetton and Charlie Whitney during the band's performance.
+During these performances Chapman paid warm tributes to absent band members Ric Grech, Tony Ashton, Jim King, John Weider, John Wetton and Charlie Whitney during the band's performance.
 The band went on to appear at the Rockin' the Park Festival at Clumber Park in Notts on 16 August 2013.

 The limited edition Family box set Once Upon a Time, won the Storm Thorgerson Grand Design award at the 2013 Progressive Music Awards.

 Family again played gigs in the UK in 2014 and 2015.
 In 2016 they appeared at festivals in England and Italy, as well as two gigs in London on 17 and 18 December and one in Leicester on 22 December, which were billed as the band's last shows.
 For these gigs, Chapman, Palmer and Cregan were joined by five other musicians.